regminitu/Statistical-Consulting/README.md

 - Report
   - This includes detailed version of one of the client project written in journal format.

+- Presentation
+  - This includes slides highlighting the contents of Report.

 - Final analysis
   - This includes sas code for the report above.